 Basically, an overhaul focuses on the entire clock movement, whereas a repair focuses on a particular issue.
 During our 11-step overhaul process, we completely disassemble your movement and perform a though inspection.

 After documenting all of the parts, we clean them in an ultrasonic bath of a specialized cleaning solution.
 Additionally, we oil all pivot points and perform all necessary repairs and rebushings.
 Although we always oil the clocks we work on, we recommend a clock oiling be performed every two years.
 Having your clock oiled regularly helps ensure your clock will last for the generations to come.

 A leading indicator that your clock is in need of an overhaul, and not just a minor repair, is when the oil point contains black or green residue.
 This residue is a mixture of old oil and brass powder, which is a sure sign your clock needs rebushing.

 We have a minimum service charge for all in-home repairs.
 The cost of the service call depends upon several factors - please contact us for pricing.
-The service call covers the first hour's labor and each subsequent hour is billed at $95/hr.
+A local area service call costs $225 and covers the first hour's labor.
 Usally, we are able to repair or diagnose your clock within the first hour.
 Before taking your clock back to our workshop, we provide an estimate and credit the service call charge towards the final balance.